-- A. The Board of Examiners (BOE) establishes that agencies shall follow the Federal Government's travel policy as administered through the U.S. General Services Administration (GSA).
-In accordance with NRS 281.160(7) BOE shall establish the rate of reimbursement employees are entitled to receive while transacting public business.
+- A. In accordance with NRS 281.160(7) BOE shall establish the rate of reimbursement employees are entitled to receive while transacting public business.
 This rate must be the same as the comparable rate established for employees of the Federal Government.
+However, Certain State policies may supersede the established federal guidelines or policy.
 It is BOE policy that travel should be by the least expensive method available when such factors as total travel time, salary of employee, availability of agency cars or Fleet Services Division cars, and costs of transportation are considered. - B. NRS 281.160 (6) allows an agency to adopt a rate of reimbursement less than the amounts specified in NRS 281.160 (1) where unusual circumstances make that rate desirable.
 An agency adopting such rates must submit their proposed policy to BOE for approval.
 The lesser rates may not be adopted until such approval. - C. A person employed by an agency that has adopted a lesser reimbursement rate shall be reimbursed in accordance with agency policies. - D. Employees are eligible for per diem, lodging and/or vehicle rental reimbursements only if they are 50 miles or more from their official duty station, unless the Board of Examiners has approved a policy for a given department that permits travel reimbursements within 50 miles of the assigned duty station. - E. Advanced planning for travel will allow for the purchase of airline tickets at discounted rates.